foxxyz/loupedeck/README.md

 ------------

  * Node 14+
- * Loupedeck Live, Loupedeck Live S or Loupedeck CT
+ * Loupedeck Live, Loupedeck Live S, Loupedeck CT or Razer Stream Controller (RSC)

 This library has been tested with firmware versions 0.1.3, 0.1.79, 0.2.5 and 0.2.8.
 Other versions may work.